Irregular Tensor Low-Rank Representation for Hyperspectral Image Representation: Experiments

-Compared with M1, M2 improves the performance further by utilizing a non-convex tensor norm that approximates rank function better.
-It is evident that the classification performance of the previously less improved \textit{Salinas} and \textit{Pavia University} has significantly improved.
-Specially, in comparison to the OA values of TRPCA on \textit{Salinas} (96.17\%) and \textit{Pavia University} (88.55\%), M2 achieves higher accuracy with values of 97.24\% and 92.50\%, while the ones of M1 are only 96.43\% and 90.13\%.
+Compared with M1, M2 further improves performance by utilizing a non-convex tensor norm that approximates rank function better.
+It is evident that the classification performance of \textit{Salinas} and \textit{Pavia University} has been significantly improved, which showed less improvement using M1.
+Especially, in comparison to the OA values of TRPCA on \textit{Salinas} (96.17\%) and \textit{Pavia University} (88.55\%), M2 achieves higher accuracy with values of 97.24\% and 92.50\%, while the ones of M1 are only 96.43\% and 90.13\%.

-Finally, the proposed model achieves the highest values in all metrics on four datasets.
-Moreover, there is an overall improvement in the performance of most categories, especially for categories distributed across multiple locations or with a large number of pixels, such as classes 4, 10, and 15 on \textit{Indian Pines}, classes 8, 15 on \textit{Salinas} and classes 8 on \textit{Pavia University}, which validates the effectiveness of the global term.

-In addition, the classification maps of all developed methods on \textit{Indian Pines} are given in Fig. \ref{develop_fig1}, which demonstrates a progressive improvement from RPCA to our proposed method.